Visyond/website-hugo/site/content/product-tour/product-tour.md

           Compare many scenarios in real time
       - text: >-
           Analyze risks with Monte Carlo Simulation
+      - text: >-
+          Extend your collaborators' analyses without anyone losing data
     benefitsList2:
       - text: >-
-          Excel experts will do things much faster
+          You don't need many tools.
+Visyond's analyses are intergrated with the spreadsheets and dashboards
       - text: >-
-          Less-experienced users can get valuable insights with just a few clicks
-      - text: >-
-          Extend your collaborators' analyses without anyone losing data
+          Both Excel experts and novices will get things done quickly
     image: /img/product-tour/step2.png
-    title: 'Analyze with One Click'
+    title: 'Analyze with Few Clicks'
     titlePrefix: '2'
   - descr: >-
-      Add your analyses to dashboards, and create spreadsheet-driven calculators, and securely share them with others.
+      Add your analyses to dashboards, create spreadsheet-driven calculators, and securely share them with others.
     benefitsList:
       - text: >-
           Hide the complexity of the spreadsheet and put important metrics on interactive dashboards